MonetCarriere/Form-Validation/README.md

 Here, a class named Login is defined.
-It's designed to handle form validation for when the login form is submitted.
+It's designed to handle form validation for when the user submits the form.

 It takes two parameters:
 * form → The HTML form element.